 - Temperature control.
 A bedroom that’s too hot or too cold can make you twist, turn and contort — not the recipe for a restful night.
 “Temperature can lead to poor positioning and bad sleep,” he continues.
 So, focus on creating a comfortable environment.

 Trial and error

 The best advice when it comes to sleep position is simple: Do what works for you.

-And the No. 1 rule?
-“If something leads to pain,” says Dr. Bang, “don’t do it.”
+But one rule always applies: “If something leads to pain,” stresses Dr. Bang, “don’t do it.”